americanexpress/unify-flowret/readme.md

 any other pends that have not yet been returned to the application.
 If there are, the next pend will be returned immediately without further execution on any branch till the last pend is resolved.

-In future versions, a feature will be provided for Flowret to return a list of pends to the application.
+In future versions, a feature may be provided for Flowret to return a list of pends to the application.

 ---